 Length: 7-8 pages, single-spaced.

-Due date: April 8, 2024
+Due date: Dec.
+12, 2025

 Evaluation criteria: Posted on the course page on classes.tyndale.ca.
-Your major project will adopt the Chicago or APA style (footnotes preferred), submitted in MS Word (preferred, but PDF acceptable), with font size 12.
-An "A" piece of work should have at least 30 references (class readings, lectures).
+Your major project will adopt the Chicago style (with footnotes), submitted in MS Word (preferred, but PDF acceptable), with font size 12.
+An "A" piece of work should have at least 30 references (from class readings, lectures).

-Option B: My Growth as Disciple and Teacher-Mentor

-This assignment is related to learning outcomes #2 and #3.
+Option B: My Growth as Disciple and Teacher-Mentor This assignment is related to learning outcomes #2 and #3.